-Origination Authorised by Policy Date Review Date Daga A of O VSU Exec Team May 2021 May 2024 Page 4 of 9
+Origination Authorised by Policy Date Review Date Dago 4 of 0 SFI Exec Team May 2021 May 2024 Page 4 of 9

+New and expectant mothers Impaired ability to carry out physically strenuous work.
+Later stages of pregnancy may increase the risk of falls through reduced visibility and changes to mobility.
+Risk of early labour or miscarriage through physical assault.
+Young people Lack of experience and level of maturity.
+Inability to concentrate for long periods.
+Disability Impact on ability to make unassisted evacuation.
+Ability to identify that evacuation is required.
+New employees, trainees including inexperienced volunteers Lack of familiarity through level of experience or training needs.
 Specific medical conditions Some individuals may have medical conditions that make them unsuitable for working alone.
 These may include some health conditions, such as unstable epilepsy or diabetes.
 The consideration of medical conditions should include both routine activities and foreseeable emergencies, which may impose additional physical and mental burdens on the individual.